garrandall/popular-music-data/tracks/hanginaround-counting-crows.md

 she sat right down on the sofa says where have you been? i been waiting for you
-Cause last night i had something so good these days get so long and i got nothing to do i been hangin' around this town on the corner i been bummin' around this old town so long i been hangin' around this town on the corner
+Cause last night I had something so good these days get so long and I got nothing to do i been hangin' around this town on the corner i been bummin' around this old town so long i been hangin' around this town on the corner